itavero/homebridge-z2m/docs/config.md

 * `exclude`: if set to `true` this device will not be fully ignored.
 * `excluded_keys`: an array of properties/keys (known as the `property` in the exposes information) that should be ignored/excluded for this device.
 * `included_keys`: an array of properties/keys (known as the `property` in the exposes information) that should be included for this device, even if they are excluded in the global default device configuration (see below).
+* `excluded_endpoints`: an array of endpoints that should be ignored/excluded for this device.
+To ignore properties without an endpoint, add `''` (empty string) to the array.
 * `values`: Per property, you can specify an include and/or exclude list to ignore certain values.
 The values may start or end with an asterisk (`*`) as a wildcard.
-This is currently only applied in the [Stateless Programmable Switch](action.md).
 * `exposes`: An array of exposes information, using the [structures defined by Zigbee2MQTT](https://www.zigbee2mqtt.io/guide/usage/exposes.html).
 * `converters`: An object to optionally provide additional configuration for specific converters.
 More information can be found in the documentation of the [converters](converters.md), if applicable.